DeepakG-ai/DSA-/Time complexity/perplexity_complexity_guide.md

 **log n** (base 2) means: "How many times do I divide n by 2 until I reach 1?"

-A logarithm answers the question:
-“How many times must I multiply the base to reach the number?”
-Formally:
-\log _b(n)=x\quad \mathrm{means}\quad b^x=n
-So the logarithm is the exponent you put on the base to get the number.

 ```
 n = 1,000,000